The science of numbers and the art of calculation depend upon the pure intelligence in the attainment of pure truth.

-Our answer is to emphasize problems that should not require a calculator -- or even pencil and paper.
-What problems should an educated person be able to do mentally?
+Our answer is to emphasize problems that should not require a calculatoror even pencil and paper.
 For arithmetic is, and always has been, a spoken skill, based on knowing the addition and multiplication tables.
-To add something as simple as 6 + 4 + 3, you have to say, "6 plus 4 is 10, plus 3 is 13."
+To add something as simple as 28 + 6, one can simply say, "28 plus 2 is 30, plus 4 is 34."

-That should not be a written problem.
-It is not difficult to understand.
-And it certainly should not require a calculator.
+Those should not be written problems.
+And they certainly should not require a calculator.

-The calculator has in fact freed arithmetic to resume its true nature, which is the art of counting.
+The calculator has in fact freed arithmetic to resume its true nature, which is the art of efficient calculation.

 and do the method.

-I say in fact that we're supposed to do arithmetic by speaking.
+I say in fact that we're supposed to do arithmetic mentally.
 It is that which distinguishes arithmetic from algebra, which is a written skill.
 We may use a calculator, electronic or written, when mental calculation is too difficult.
-But the teaching of arithmetic can now invite number-sense, which can only be expressed in words.
-It is only with our spoken language that we show that we understand anything.
+But the teaching of arithmetic can now encourage number-sense—counting!—which is natural to the human mind.
+We can teach the student to understand the facts, not just how to get an answer.

 Understanding that in SUBTRACTION, we must find what number to add.